Lakshmivallala/PEBBLE19/README.md

 It is of extreme importance to regulate a system to monitor and curb these issues to contain the spread of this novel disease.

+# PEBBLE19

+Pebble19 is a machine learning model used to detect and notify authorities concerned (via email, telegram) when an incident of curfew violation is detected.